vixiv-software/VixivClient/README.md

 - beam_diameter: float, diameter of beam for unit cell
 - clear_direction: str, whether to allow for material unpacking automatically.
 Choose from 'x', 'y', or None to omit this process
 - conformal: bool, True to allow partial cells that conform to the geometry of the input part, False to only consider full cells
+- user_id: int, unique user ID to associate with this API call.
+Defaults to anonymous (-1)
+- project_id: str, user-scoped unique project identifer to associate with this API call.
+Defaults to no project ("")

 Returns:
 - trimesh.Trimesh: trimesh object containing the optimized part as a triangular surface mesh